 - Backwards-compatible with the current linear automation system.
 Therefore, users can continue to enjoy the traditional "linear" automation approach if they so wish, and completely ignore this.

 - Consistent with the way MIDI clips work in S1, and therefore very easy to learn.

 Here is a mock-up of what this might look like, the same automation clip has been painted into three automation tracks to control three different parameters.
-One of the parameters (MF-Gain) belongs to an FX plugin:
+One of the parameters (MF-Gain) corresponds to an FX plugin:

 Theoretically, MIDI notes could be drawn individually directly onto tracks in the Arrange view, without being contained inside clips.
 That would work just as well, and yet all DAW in existence choose to encapsulate and group MIDI notes as clips.
 The reason is that it makes more sense to keep musical phrases and chords together and this is more easily accomplished by means of clips, which are more convenient to manage than a sea of independent notes.
 The animated screen capture below shows an example of typical MIDI clip operations in Studio One.